-A consumer credit contract is void, if the annual percentage rate payable by the consumer exceeds at the time of granting the credit the past six months' average annual rate of consumer credits granted by credit institutions to private individuals and last published by the Bank of Estonia (Eesti Pank) more than three times.
+A consumer credit contract is also deemed void, if the annual percentage rate payable by the consumer exceeds at the time of granting the credit the past six months' average annual rate of consumer credits granted by credit institutions to private individuals and last published by the Bank of Estonia (Eesti Pank) more than three times.
 If a consumer credit contract is void, the consumer must repay the amount received on the basis of the void consumer credit contract by the date by which the consumer had to repay the whole credit according to the void consumer credit contract with the interest equal to the last interest rate applicable to the main refinancing operations of the European Central Bank before 1 January or 1 July of each year.

 A consumer may withdraw from a consumer credit contract within 14 days from the date of entering into the contract or receiving from the creditor all statutorily required information, whichever is later, without giving a reason.
-In the case of contracts entered into by means of distance selling and consumer credit contracts relating to residential immovable property, the period for exercise of withdrawal rights is 7 days.
 Upon withdrawal, the consumer must repay the outstanding credit and accrued interest no later than 30 days after submitting a withdrawal application, and the creditor is not entitled to any compensation from the consumer other than the non-returnable state charges paid by the creditor.
 Contract terms which restrict the withdrawal right, in particular agreements pursuant to which withdrawal is subject to payment of retainer or a contractual penalty, are void.
 A consumer has the right to repay the credit in part or in full before maturity, without being obliged to pay any interest or other charges for the period when the credit is not utilised.
-If the early repayment of the credit falls within the period for which the interest rate is fixed, the creditor has the right to demand only a reasonable compensation for the damage directly linked to early repayment, as further detailed by law, except where the credit is repaid for the account of an insurance contract entered into to insure the repayment of the credit or in the case of overdraft facilities.
-If early repayment falls within the period for which the interest rate is not fixed, the creditor may claim from the consumer the amount of interest for the three following months.
-The maximum compensation payable by a consumer upon early repayment may not in any event exceed the amount which the consumer would have paid as interest during the period between the early repayment and the date of maturity.
-Upon assignment of the claim arising from a consumer credit contract, the creditor must inform the consumer thereof, unless the creditor continues to exercise rights of a creditor vis-à-vis the consumer under the agreement between the creditor and assignee.
-The assignment cannot validly preclude or restrict the right of a consumer to plead defences against the assignee arising from the consumer credit contract or the right of set-off of the consumer available to it.
-Pursuant to general provisions on assignment of claims, a debtor of an assigned claim may offset a debtor's claim towards the original creditor against the claim of the new creditor unless: (i) the debtor has acquired the claim from a third party and, at the time of acquiring the claim, the debtor knew or should have known that the claim against the debtor had been assigned; or (ii) the claim of the debtor falls due later than the assigned claim and after the debtor became or should have become aware of the assignment.

 If a consumer is late with payments, any penalty for late payment may not exceed the last interest rate applicable to the main refinancing operations of the European Central Bank before 1 January or 1 July of each year plus eight per cent. per year.
 This does not preclude or restrict the right of the creditor to demand compensation for damages in an amount which exceeds the penalty for late payment.
 Agreements for the payment of a retainer or contractual penalty from the consumer in the case of late payments are void.